 M54 vs. N52 Powerband & Torque

-The N52 also has an earlier peak torque, 232 lb/ft at only 2,750 RPM, staying almost flat up to redline.
+The N52 also has an earlier peak torque; 232 lb/ft at only 2,750 RPM, staying almost flat up to redline.
 The M54 on the other hand has a peak torque of 221 lb/ft at 3,500 RPM, a very respectable figure but it comes later on in the RPM range.

-The N52 is the more powerful engine
+The N52 is a more powerful engine

 M54 vs. N52 Reliability & Maintenance